pinobatch/numism/docs/gb_emu_testing.md

 ```

 Like VBA, rew. fails "01-special" and "11-op a,(hl)" because of `daa`
 problems.
+At least rew. gets flags right more often, particularly N.

 Like NO$GBA, rew. fails `add sp` and `ld hl, sp+`.
+More worrying
-More worrying is the failure on basic interrupt functionality.
+is the failure on basic interrupt functionality.
+It fails the
-It fails the first test in "02-interrupts", which triggers an
+first test in "02-interrupts", which triggers an interrupt through
-interrupt through a write to IF.
-It operates similarly to the
+a write to IF.
+It operates similarly to the following exerciser:
-following exerciser:
 ```
 INST FBC5C1E22A46, AF 0400, BC 010F, HL CFFE, SP D000, IEIF 0400
 ; disassembles to